 Paul Rudd Pulls His Mac And Me Prank One Last Time On Conan’s Last Week As A Late Night Talk Show Host

 In November 2020, Conan O’Brien announced that he was ending his TBS late night talk show.
 After 28 years, he was finally calling it quits.
 Although Rudd wasn’t booked as an official guest on Conan’s last week, he crashed Bill Hader‘s interview.
-The three of them reminisced about an SNL sketch that bombed when Rudd was a guest host.
-Rudd offered to play the clip of the sketch, but of course it was the Mac And Me clip.
+The three of them reminisced about one of the worst sketches in Saturday Night Live history, called “Ed Burns’ Grill Boys”, that aired when Rudd was the guest host.
+Rudd offered to play the clip of the SNL sketch, but of course, it was the Mac And Me clip.
 He did it again!

 We are so happy that Paul Rudd got to do his Mac And Me prank one last time to Conan.